Yancoal Australia (YAL) H2 2025 earnings summary

 H2 2025 earnings summary

-Achieved record ROM coal production of 67 million tons and attributable salable coal production of 38.6 million tons, both at the upper end of guidance.
+Achieved record ROM coal production of 67.0 million tons and attributable salable coal production of 38.6 million tons, both up 5%-7% year-over-year and at the upper end of guidance.

-Cash operating costs reduced to AUD 92/ton, the lowest in four years, despite inflation and weather challenges.
+Cash operating costs reduced to $92/ton, the lowest in four years and below guidance midpoint, despite inflation and weather challenges.

-Maintained a strong balance sheet with AUD 2.1 billion in cash and no external debt at year-end.
+Maintained a strong balance sheet with $2.1 billion in cash and no external debt or interest-bearing loans.

 Maintained a strong safety record with a 12-month rolling TRIFR of 6.14, below the industry average.